flomesh-io/osm-edge-docs/content/en/docs/guides/health_checks/control_plane_health_probes.md

 If any health probes are consistently failing, perform the following steps to identify the root cause:

-1. Ensure the unhealthy osm-controller or osm-injector Pod is not running an Envoy sidecar container.
+1. Ensure the unhealthy osm-controller or osm-injector Pod is not running an Pipy sidecar container.

-    To verify The osm-controller Pod is not running an Envoy sidecar container, verify none of the Pod's containers' images is an Envoy image.
-Envoy images have "envoyproxy/envoy" in their name.
+    To verify The osm-controller Pod is not running an Pipy sidecar container, verify none of the Pod's containers' images is an Pipy image.
+Pipy images have "flomesh/pipy" in their name.

-    For example, an osm-controller Pod that includes an Envoy container:
+    For example, an osm-controller Pod that includes an Pipy container:
     ```console
-    $ # Assuming OSM is installed in the osm-system namespace:
+    $ # Assuming osm-edge is installed in the osm-system namespace:
     $ kubectl get pod -n osm-system $(kubectl get pods -n osm-system -l app=osm-controller -o jsonpath='{.items[0].metadata.name}') -o jsonpath='{range .spec.containers[*]}{.image}{"\n"}{end}'
-    openservicemesh/osm-controller:v0.8.0
+    flomesh/osm-controller:v0.8.0
-    envoyproxy/envoy-alpine:v1.17.2
+    flomesh/pipy:{{< param pipy_version >}}
     ```

-    To verify The osm-injector Pod is not running an Envoy sidecar container, verify none of the Pod's containers' images is an Envoy image.
-Envoy images have "envoyproxy/envoy" in their name.
+    To verify The osm-injector Pod is not running an Pipy sidecar container, verify none of the Pod's containers' images is an Pipy image.
+Pipy images have "flomesh/pipy" in their name.

-    For example, an osm-injector Pod that includes an Envoy container:
+    For example, an osm-injector Pod that includes an Pipy container:
     ```console
-    $ # Assuming OSM is installed in the osm-system namespace:
+    $ # Assuming osm-edge is installed in the osm-system namespace:
     $ kubectl get pod -n osm-system $(kubectl get pods -n osm-system -l app=osm-injector -o jsonpath='{.items[0].metadata.name}') -o jsonpath='{range .spec.containers[*]}{.image}{"\n"}{end}'
-    openservicemesh/osm-injector:v0.8.0
+    flomesh/osm-injector:v0.8.0
-    envoyproxy/envoy-alpine:v1.17.2
+    flomesh/pipy:{{< param pipy_version >}}
     ```

-    If either Pod is running an Envoy container, it may have been injected erroneously by this or another another instance of OSM.
-For each mesh found with the `osm mesh list` command, verify the OSM namespace of the unhealthy Pod is not listed in the `osm namespace list` output with `SIDECAR-INJECTION` "enabled" for any OSM instance found with the `osm mesh list` command.
+    If either Pod is running an Pipy container, it may have been injected erroneously by this or another another instance of osm-edge.
+For each mesh found with the `osm mesh list` command, verify the osm-edge namespace of the unhealthy Pod is not listed in the `osm namespace list` output with `SIDECAR-INJECTION` "enabled" for any osm-edge instance found with the `osm mesh list` command.

     For example, for all of the following meshes: